Darrell Henderson Player Prop Bets for NFL Week 8 | Los Angeles vs. Houston 10/31/2021

 Season Stats

-- The Rams have thrown the ball in 57.3% of their plays from scrimmage this year while staying on the ground 42.7% of the time.
+- The Rams have called a pass in 57.3% of their plays from scrimmage this year while staying on the ground 42.7% of the time.
 This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Henderson's matchup with the Texans.